rtCamp/Frappe-Manager/docs/commands/self.md

 Running containers keep the image they started with until they are recreated.

-Which tags get pulled is fixed by the installed fm version, so a newer stack starts with fm self update.
+Which tags get pulled is fixed by the installed fm version, so a newer stack starts with fm self upgrade.

 **Usage**: